Labor and Delivery, Vaginal Birth

 - Infectious disease, such as active genital herpes or HIV

 - Water breaking before your contractions start

-- Placenta previa (placenta positioned over the canal opening)
+- Placenta positioned over the cervix— placenta previa

-- Abruptio placenta (early separation of the placenta from the wall of the womb)
+- Early separation of the placenta from the uterine wall— placental abruption

-- Umbilical cord prolapse (umbilical cord slips out of the birth canal before the baby's head)
+- Umbilical cord slips out of the birth canal before the baby's head— umbilical cord prolapse

 - Large baby or a baby in the wrong position inside the womb